shopware/docs/guides/integrations-api/general-concepts/search-criteria.md

 ### `filter`

-The `filter` parameter allows you to filter the result and aggregations using a multitude of filters and parameters.
+The `filter` parameter allows you to filter the result and aggregations using many filters and parameters.
 The filter types are equivalent to the filters available for the DAL.

 {% page-ref page="../../../resources/references/core-reference/dal-reference/filters-reference.md" %}

 {% hint style="info" %}
-When you are filtering for nested values - for example you're filtering orders by their transaction state \(`order.transactions.stateMachineState`\) - make sure to fetch those in your `associations` field before.
+When you are filtering for nested values - for example, you are filtering orders by their transaction state \(`order.transactions.stateMachineState`\) - make sure to fetch those in your `associations` field before.
 {% endhint %}

 ```javascript